di-unipi-socc/thinking/gui/README.md

-# Thinking Application - NodeJS-based GUI
+## Thinking Application - NodeJS-based GUI

-## Documentation

 The web-based GUI is thought to be offered through a [node](https://hub.docker.com/_/node/) container.
 To set up the application please proceed as follows:

 (a) Download the repository.
 (In the following we will assume to have downloaded it in _$PWD/thoughts-gui_)